UCSD-SUMS/sums-vue/src/officers.md

 </template>
 <template v-slot:extra>

-> Diana Platero-Lopez is the Community Advisor of SUMS as well as the Student Affairs Manager of the Department of Mathematics.
+> Kelly Simmons is the Community Advisor of SUMS.

 </template>
 </Officer>